Ask Text

 In the additional validation settings, provide the **Minimum character, Maximum character, Regex.** The PAN Card number is of 10 digits meaning the minimum characters and the maximum characters are 10.

-The first five characters of a PAN Card are letters (in uppercase by default), followed by four numerals, and the last (tenth) character is a letter.
-To capture this you could use a regex - ^[A-Z]{5}[0-9]{4}[A-Z]{1}$ to make sure that the user enters a valid PAN Number which matches the following criteria's:
+The first five characters of a PAN Card are letters (**in uppercase by default**), followed by four numerals, and the last (tenth) character is a letter.
+To capture this you could use a regex - **^\[A-Z]{5}\[0-9]{4}\[A-Z]{1}$** to make sure that the user enters a valid **PAN Number** which matches the following criteria's:

-• The PAN Card number must be ten characters long.
+* The PAN Card number must be ten characters long.

-• The first five characters must be uppercase letters.
+* The first five characters must be uppercase letters.

-• The next four characters must be numbers.
+* The next four characters must be numbers.

-• The last character must be an uppercase letter.
+* The last character must be an uppercase letter.

-Sample Flow Using Ask Text Card
+### Sample Flow Using Ask Text Card <a href="#sample-flow-using-ask-text-card" id="sample-flow-using-ask-text-card"></a>

-In WhatsTool Business Bot Interface:
+#### In WhatsTool Business Bot Interface: <a href="#in-gallabox-bot-interface" id="in-gallabox-bot-interface"></a>

-In WhatsApp:
+#### In WhatsApp: <a href="#in-whatsapp" id="in-whatsapp"></a>

 The above sample flow is for you to understand how "**Ask Text**" Card works and it's usage.
 It is not a representation of what can be achieved with WhatsTool Business.